WOMEN

 2021 Season:

-Stan McManus Shield for most points in the Cyril Burke Medal (Best and Fairest Player) in Men’s Divisional Rugby
+Stan McManus Shield to The Waratahs for accumulating most points in the Cyril Burke Medal (Best and Fairest Player) in Men’s Divisional Rugby

 2020 Season: